Muscle Strain – The Runner’s Guide on Diagnosis, Treatment & Prevention

-As scientific studies have shown, immediately limiting the movement of the leg affected by muscle strain in the quads can shorten recovery time.
-This is done by bending the knee of the leg at a 120 degree angle and holding it in place with wrapping or a brace.
+As scientific studies have shown, immediately limiting the movement of the leg affected by a muscle strain in the quads can shorten recovery time.
+This is done by bending the knee of the leg at a 120-degree angle and holding it in place with wrapping or a brace.
 While this severely limits mobility and reduces flexibility, it can provide much quicker relief if done quickly after the injury occurs.

 Kinesio tape, or KT Tape, provides compression and support for strained quads.
-It can also allow you to continue using the muscle in question, if you are experiencing Grade 1 cases of muscle strain.
+It can also allow you to continue using the muscle in question if you are experiencing Grade 1 cases of muscle strain.
 Grade 2 cases may be able to function with the aid of KT tape, but you will most likely need to pair it with other recovery methods.

 See some great options here: (Kinesiology Tape)